White Lilies Island: Copy protection

 White Lilies Island is notable for being the first album to implement copy protection on compact disc.
 To prevent consumers from illicitly copying the album, a 24.5 megabyte data file is included on the disc that interferes with the methods by which personal computers read the twelve audio tracks.
-Instead of reading outwards from the center, PC CD-ROM drives usually start reading inwards from the outermost end of the data track.
+Instead of reading outwards from the centre, PC CD-ROM drives usually start reading inwards from the outermost end of the data track.
 The copy protection scheme takes advantage of this difference by offering them a separate data session and appearing as a CD-ROM instead of an Audio CD.
 The data section contains a second, highly compressed representation of the same music content, which allows playback on PCs, but with a greatly reduced audio quality compared to the actual CDDA data (at a data rate of 80 kbit/s rather than the standard 1.4 Mbit/s).
 Additionally, the copy protection software prevents some Macintosh computers and all Philips CD recorders from reading the disc and causes other Macs to avoid playing track one; this latter fault is also present when trying to play the disc on a PlayStation 2 video game console.
 No message exists on the disc's packaging that it is copy protected.
 The various technical faults caused by the CD's copy protection software resulted in significant public backlash.
 Among others, a spokesman from Philips stated that "any changes that put a disc outside the CD standard result in a disc that should no longer be described or marketed as a CD" in reference to White Lilies Island, while Julian Midgeley, a spokesman for the Campaign for Digital Rights, stated that "all they are doing is annoying a lot of people who cannot do with it what they want to do, which is just listen to it."
 The outcry ultimately forced Bertelsmann Music Group to reissue the album on CD with the software removed and offer free replacement discs to affected buyers.
 A hotline was set up where buyers could order replacement discs starting 19 November 2001.